katiejk99/smoke-simulator/README.md

-# Smoke Simulator using WebGL and Three.js
+# 2D Smoke Simulator using WebGL and Three.js

+Click the following url to see our simulation: https://katiejk99.github.io/smoke-simulator/index.html